 10 VAPI, INDIA—This town at the end of India's industrial belt in the state of Gujarat houses the dumped remnant waste of more than 1,000 manufacturers, including petrochemicals, pesticides, pharmaceuticals and other chemicals.
 “The companies treat wastewater and get most of the muck out,” says David Hanrahan, Blacksmith's London-based director of global operations.
 “But there's nowhere to put the muck, so it ends up getting dumped.”

-Biello is the award-winning online associate editor for environment and energy.
-He joined Scientific American in November 2005 and has written on subjects ranging from astronomy to zoology for both the Web site and magazine.
+Biello is the award-winning senior reporter for environment and energy at Scientific American.
+He has also written on subjects ranging from astronomy to zoology for both the Web site and magazine.
 He has been reporting on the environment and energy since 1999--long enough to be cynical but not long enough to be depressed.
-He is the host of the 60-Second Earth podcast, a contributor to the Instant Egghead video series, host of PBS's "Beyond the Light Switch" and author of a children's book on bullet trains.
-He also happens to think Charles Darwin's The Origin of Species is a surprisingly good read.
+He is a contributor to the Instant Egghead video series, 60-Second Science podcasts, and host of "Beyond the Light Switch" as well as a forthcoming documentary on ethanol for PBS.
+He is the author of a children's book on bullet trains and is currently working on a book for grown-ups about whether the Earth has entered a new geologic epoch thanks to people's impacts and what should be done about this Anthropocene.